 Feeding a Balanced Diet

 Equine diets should primarily consist of fibre-rich forage.
-Hay and pasture grasses typically provide adequate calories and protein for horses and support optimal gut health.
+Hay and pasture grasses typically provide adequate calories and protein for horses, which are a key part of supporting optimal gut health.

 However, forage-only diets are almost always insufficient to meet a horse’s salt and trace mineral requirements.
 Forage contains varying levels of vitamins and minerals depending on soil composition, species of forage, region, and other environmental factors.

-Unfortunately, even many horses being fed commercial feeds and ration balancers have undetected vitamin and mineral deficiencies in their diets due to underfeeding of these products.
+Unfortunately, even many horses being fed commercial feeds and ration balancers have undetected vitamin and mineral deficiencies in their diets due to underfeeding of these products or inadequate inclusion of key nutrients.

 Complete feeds are not very nutrient-dense and are formulated to be fed at 3 – 5 kg (7 – 11 lb) per day.
 If you feed less than this daily, the actual vitamins and minerals your horse receives will be well below NRC requirements.